-HEROES AND VILLAINS: A PASTOR STEPHEN GRANT SHORT STORY
+HEROES AND VILLAINS: A PASTOR STEPHEN GRANT SHORT STORY - Signed by the Author.

 As a onetime Navy SEAL, a former CIA operative and a pastor, many people call Stephen Grant a hero.
 At various times defending the Christian Church and the United States over the years, he has journeyed across the nation and around the world.
 But now Grant finds himself in an entirely unfamiliar setting – a comic book, science fiction and fantasy convention.
 But he still joins forces with a unique set of heroes in an attempt to foil a villainous plot against one of the all-time great comic book writers and artists.